BitNinja01/golf-cartographer/README.md

 	- Set the "Scale" value as low as it will go
 	- Use "Set custom dimensions" and draw a square around your course
 	- Download the SVG
-- The scorecard (with teebox yardages) of your golf course
+- Your golf course's scorecard (with teebox yardages)

 **OSM website:**
 <p align="center">